 A corner of Hoa Lu ancient capital now

-Ninh Binh has a huge number of unique attractions to satisfy most visitors but its spiritual and historical heart is the Ancient City of Hoa Lư.
-Famed as the capitol of the first united Vietnamese state, the real history of Hoa Lu started millenia before, as far back as the Paleolithic period and perhaps even earlier.
+Ninh Binh province has a huge number of unique attractions to satisfy most interests but its spiritual and historical heart is the Ancient City of Hoa Lư.
+Famed as the capitol of the first united Vietnamese state, the real history of Hoa Lu started millennia ago.

 Pre-history

-Located in the area bordering the modern districts of Gia Vien and Ninh Binh city, Hoa Lu encompasses an ancient alluvial land nestled at the feet of a mountain range bristling with limestone karsts pockmarked with caves and crisscrossed with an abundance of fresh water streams.
-In such a rich environment, it would be more surprising if a rich and varied civilization had not appeared.
-As it is, Hoa Lu can be said to be the birth place not just of the Vietnamese nation but the Vietnamese people themselves.
+Located in the area bordering the modern districts of Gia Vien and Ninh Binh city, Hoa Lu encompasses an ancient alluvial plain.
+Nestled at the feet of a mountain range bristling with limestone karsts pockmarked with caves and crisscrossed with an abundance of fresh water streams, it seems tailored for habitation.
+In such a rich natural environment, it would be more surprising if a rich and varied civilization had not appeared.
+As it is, Hoa Lu could be argued as the birth place not just of the Vietnamese nation but the Vietnamese people themselves.

 As these early hunters and gatherers migrated to husbandry and agriculture, clans, alliances and “kingdoms” waxed and waned for millennia without ever forming a central authority or shared national identity.
 During the Lac Viet-Van Lang- Au Lac period of prehistoric Vietnam, the area was divided into a number of clans loosely aligned with the mystical, almost mythical Hung/Hong Bang Dynasty (2879-258 BC).